mbdavid/LiteDB/src/content/docs/Collections.md

 #### $file

-The `$file` system collection can be used to read and write to external files.
+The `$file` system collection can be used to read from and write to external files.

 - `SELECT $ INTO $FILE('customers.json') FROM Customers` dumps the entire content from the collection `Customers` into a JSON file.
 - `SELECT $ FROM $FILE('customers.json')` reads the entire content from the JSON file.